harrijefria55/gradle/subprojects/docs/src/docs/release/notes.md

 - `:buildSrc:*` tasks will not be needlessly executed.
 - The empty `buildSrc.jar` will not be added to the buildscript class path, avoiding cache misses that this can cause.

+### Improved support for libraries with standard JVM and Android variants

+The Java plugins now recognizes the [`org.gradle.jvm.environment` attribute](userguide/variant_attributes.html#sub:jvm_default_attributes) during dependency resolution.
+This allows libraries to clearly distinguish variants optimized for `standard-jvm` and `android`.

 <!--

 ================== TEMPLATE ==============================